-The program is 54 weeks and typically starts July 1st and ends July 14th of the following year.
-Under special circumstances, starting and ending dates can be modified, but the duration of the program will remain fixed at 54 weeks, which allows a 2 week overlap period for orientation between incoming and outgoing residents.
+The program is 52 weeks and typically starts July 1st and ends June 30th of the following year.
+Under special circumstances, starting and ending dates can be modified, but the duration of the program will remain fixed at 52 weeks.
 Clinic hours provide 8 hours of patient care, with one half hour for lunch, Monday through Friday.
 The York office typically starts at 8:00AM and finishes by 4:30 PM.
 The Towson office typically starts at 7:30AM and finishes by 4:00PM.
 There are no weekend patient care hours but the resident will begin to triage after- hours emergency calls after their first quarter.
 The resident will be expected to report to the medical doctor on call, but is not obligated to see these patients after hours.

 The resident will attend an orientation period during the first week of the residency that covers the facilities’ layout and daily operation of the optometric clinic.
 The resident also receives a copy of the most updated residency manual and employee manual during this period.
 The resident will examine patients under the direct and indirect supervision of Drs.
 Bell, and Pramanik.
 As the residency progresses, there will be graduated levels of responsibility, however, all medical records throughout the year will be reviewed and co-signed by Drs.
 Bell or Pramanik.
 The resident will be responsible for examining and completing charts for 10-15 patients per clinic session – including emergent care, post-operative evaluations, comprehensive exams, corneal disease follow up care, and contact lens examinations.
 The resident will be expected to perform at least two new medical contact lens fittings per month, with appropriate follow up, and participate in at least 10 contact lens exams per month.
 Observation in the operating room with Dr. Sudeep Pramanik will be arranged as part of the curriculum throughout the year.
 As the resident establishes core competencies, they will progress into later stages of our 4-part supervision policy.
 Graduation to the next level of supervision will be determined as a collective decision between Drs.
 Bell and Pramanik, and each level of responsibility will be discussed with the resident and acknowledged in writing.